 There is a strong link between trauma and borderline personality disorder.
 There is evidence to suggest that a history of trauma might be a factor in the development of BPD.
 It is fair to say that in some cases, trauma could be an underlying issue.
 As a result, trauma therapy is often a big part of Houston borderline personality disorder therapy.

 No medicine can cure borderline personality disorder.
 There is not even a form of medication that can reduce the psychological symptoms of BPD.
 However, borderline personality disorder may occur alongside other mental health conditions.
 By treating them with medication, you could eventually become healthier and more stable.

-Houston borderline personality disorder therapy will often include medication.
+Houston borderline personality disorder therapy from PACE Mental Health will often include medication.
 While this is only part of a comprehensive therapy plan, it can be one piece of the puzzle.

 Improving Self-Care Through New Healthy Habits

 An often overlooked aspect of borderline personality therapy is establishing healthy habits.
 In fact, self-care can reduce the symptoms of BPD, helping you feel less irritable and more emotionally stable.
 Self-care could include yoga, regular exercise at the gym, better communication with family, or just eating three healthy meals each day.